Tellinq/yoga-book-9i/README.md

 Works as intended.
 Tested using Lenovo Thinkpad Universal Thunderbolt 4 Docking Station, various hubs, and an older Dell WD15 thunderbolt 3 dock

 Thinkpad docking station power button will work.
 Haven't 100% tested on Linux despite confirming on Windows.
 I expect this should work just fine.
-While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially mote convenient depending where you have the Yoga Book 9i docked
+While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially more convenient depending where you have the Yoga Book 9i docked

 ## Others without comment
 - Camera